 Matt's El Rancho has been serving up true Austin Tex-Mex since 1952, which means they have had plenty of time to perfect their margaritas.
 For a fun variation on a classic margarita, order the Knockout Martini, made with 100% Milagro Reposado tequila.

 El Alma delivers modern Mexican fare with a unique Austin twist.
-Spend a sunny afternoon or a starlit evening on the beautiful rooftop patio where the views of downtown Austin can’t be beaten, sipping a Perfect margarita on the rocks (no really, that’s the name!).
+Spend a sunny afternoon or a starlit evening on the beautiful rooftop patio where the views of downtown Austin can’t be beat, sipping a Barton Springs Best margarita on the rocks.